/api/wallets/rename

 ⚠️ Operation Atomicity

-While the operation attempts to be atomic, if the filesystem rename succeeds but the configuration save fails (HTTP 500 with "Failed to save wallet configuration"), the wallet directory will have the new name but the configuration will still reference the old name.
+While the operation attempts to be atomic, if the filesystem rename succeeds but the configuration save fails (HTTP 500 with "Failed to save wallet configuration after rename"), the wallet directory will have the new name but the configuration will still reference the old name.
 In this case:

-• The wallet-locations.csv still has the old name
+• The wallet-locations.csv still contains the old path/name

-• Manual correction may be required (rename directory back or edit config)
+• Manual correction may be required (rename directory back or edit config file)

 • Check file permissions on wallet-locations.csv

-• All coins and subfolders (Bank, Fracked, etc.) are preserved
+• All coins and subfolders (Bank, Fracked, Counterfeit, etc.) are preserved

 • Only the final directory name changes